UPDATE CONCERNING INTERNSHIPS AT THE KENNAN INSTITUTE

-Please note that during the coronavirus outbreak, the Wilson Center and Kennan Institute will be postponing onsite meetings and events for the remainder of the year.
+Please note that during the coronavirus outbreak, the Wilson Center and Kennan Institute will be postponing onsite meetings and events until further notice.
 Incoming scholars have been given the option to postpone their fellowships or work remotely.
 At this time, the Wilson Center is developing its reopening plans to allow scholars to gradually enter and work from the Center on a controlled basis.
 As Kennan Institute research interns work directly with our scholars, this directly affects our internship program.